klinga88/HW2_UNCC/README.md

-# HW2_UNCC
+Andrew Kling
+UNCC HW2 - VBA and Excel

-Use VBA to display historical stock information
+Use VBA to display historical stock information and find the best and worst performers in the entire data set